I've moved to China. Here's why...

-On October 13th, I am moving to China.
-Yes, it was a very spontaneous decision made just a few weeks ago.
-Last winter, I proclaimed to the air it would be my last winter in NYC.
+On October 13th, 2016 I moved to China.
+Yes, it was a very spontaneous decision made just a few weeks prior.
+Last winter, I proclaimed to no one that it would be my last winter in NYC.
 I didn’t have any particular plan at the time- no destination in mind, no concrete plan in place- I just knew it would be the last.
 Those closest to me know that New York was always just a temporary sojourn until I felt the time was right to leave.

 That time is now.
 So why China?